Marcello Caetano: Prime minister

 In August 1968, Salazar suffered a stroke after a fall in his home and went into a coma.
-After 36 years in office, the 79-year-old was dismissed by President Américo Thomaz.
+After 36 years in office, the 79-year-old was dismissed by President Américo Tomás (or Thomaz).
 Thomaz appointed Caetano to replace Salazar on 27 September 1968.
 However, no one informed the recovered Salazar that he had been removed as leader of the regime that he had largely created.
 By some accounts, when Salazar died in July 1970, he still believed he was prime minister.

 Many people hoped that Caetano would soften the edges of Salazar's authoritarian regime and modernise the economy.
 Caetano moved to foster economic growth and some social improvements, such as the awarding of a monthly pension to rural workers who had never had the chance to pay social security.
 The three objectives of Caetano's pension reform were to enhance equity, reduce the fiscal and actuarial imbalance and achieve more efficiency for the economy as a whole such as by establishing contributions that were less distortive to labour markets and allowing the savings generated by pension funds to increase the investments in the economy.
 Some large-scale investments were made at the national level, such as the building of a major oil processing center in Sines.

 The economy reacted very well at first, but in the 1970s, some serious problems began to show, partly because double-digit inflation started 1970 and partly because of the short-term effects of the 1973 oil crisis despite the largely-unexploited oil reserves, which Portugal had in its overseas territories in Angola and São Tomé and Príncipe that were being developed and promised to become sources of wealth in the medium to long term.

 Caetano's political power was largely held in check by Thomaz.
 On paper, the president's power to remove Salazar had been the only check on his power.
 Thomaz, like his predecessors, had largely been a figurehead under Salazar.
 Indeed, Thomaz' decision to sack Salazar was the only time he used his presidential powers during his first decade in office.
 However, Thomaz was not willing to give as free a hand to Caetano.